the-mod/omx-foscam-start-stream/omx-streaming/README.md

 Then add it to the init system of your choice.
 60 seconds timeout is to give time for network initialization.
 For further details how to use omx player see [omx usage](https://elinux.org/Omxplayer#Usage)

+## Set Display Blank Timeout
+It toke a while to find the right place, to set display settings on start up.
+Add this to ~/.config/lxsession/autostart
+`@lxterminal -e /home/pi/omx/display.sh`